 - A standard subdivision (having no common area) within the boundaries of a city with all lots to be improved

-- For specific examples and explanations regarding exempt status, contact the Department of Real Estate directly.
+- For specific examples and explanations regarding exempt status, contact CalBRE directly (www.dre.ca.gov).

-Is there more than one type of Subdivision Public Report?
+Is there more than one type of Public Report?

-The Subdivision Public Report, also called a White Report, authorizes a developer to sell or lease lots, parcels or units within a subdivision.
+The Public Report, also called a White Report, authorizes a developer to sell or lease lots, parcels or units within a subdivision.
 On some occasions a developer may apply for a Preliminary Public Report, also known as a Pink Report, which will allow a developer to advertise and take reservation deposit monies for the sale or lease of lots, parcels or units within subdivision.
-Reservation deposits taken by a developer under a Preliminary Subdivision Public Report are fully refundable.
+Reservation deposits taken by a developer under a Preliminary Public Report are fully refundable.
 A Subdivider may also obtain a Conditional Public Report, also called a Yellow Report, in order to enter into a binding contract with a buyer and open escrow prior to the issuance of the final public report, subject to the completion of specified conditions.

 What kind of information can typically be found in the Public Report?

-What is the purpose of the Subdivision Public Report?
+What is the purpose of the Public Report?

-The purpose of the Subdivision Public Report is to inform the consumer about a specific property/project, thereby offering some protection from misrepresentation, deceit and fraud.
-During the processing of the Subdivision Public Report, the California Department of Real Estate, among other things, reviews the developer's project management budget, deposit money handling, advertisements and the guarantees made to complete all promised improvements.
+The purpose of the Public Report is to inform the consumer about a specific property/project, thereby offering some protection from misrepresentation, deceit and fraud.
+During the processing of the Public Report, CalBRE, among other things, reviews the developer's project management budget, deposit money handling, advertisements and the guarantees made to complete all promised improvements.

 What State of California agency is responsible for policing compliance with Public Reports?

-The Commissioner of the Department of Real Estate is responsible for policing compliance of the Subdivision Public Report.
-Whenever the Commissioner believes from satisfactory evidence that any person has or is about to violate any provisions, conditions, or requirements of the Subdivision Public Report, the Commissioner may bring an action in the Superior Court against such person, in the name of the People of the State of California.
+The Real Estate Commissioner of CalBRE is responsible for policing compliance of the Public Report.
+Whenever the Real Estate Commissioner believes from satisfactory evidence that any person has or is about to violate any provisions, conditions, or requirements of the Public Report, the Commissioner may bring an action in the Superior Court against such person, in the name of the People of the State of California.

-Why is the California Department of Real Estate Subdivision Public Report important to a new home buyer?
+Why is the CalBRE Public Report important to a new home buyer?

-What California State Agency is responsible for issuing the Subdivision Public Report?
+What California State Agency is responsible for issuing the Public Report?

-Under the California Business and Transportation Agency is the Department of Real Estate, whose Chief Officer is the Real Estate Commissioner.
-It is the Real Estate Commissioner's duties, through the Department of Real Estate, to issue the Subdivision Public Reports, license real estate brokers and sales persons, and adopt rules and regulations for the enforcement of the California laws dealing with the real estate industry.
+Under the Department of Consumer Affairs is CalBRE, whose Chief Officer is the Real Estate Commissioner.
+It is the Real Estate Commissioner's duties, through CalBRE, to issue the Public Reports, license real estate brokers and sales persons, and adopt rules and regulations for the enforcement of the California laws dealing with the real estate industry.

 This Title Consumer is published by the California Land Title Association.
 Member companies of the California Land Title Association are dedicated to facilitating the transfer of real property throughout California and increasing the public's awareness of the value and purpose of title insurance.